As coronavirus cases grow, Pennsylvania eyes later primary | Times Leader

 “We want to get ahead of the game, rather than the Ohio example, where we pull the trigger at the last minute and scramble around,” Everett said.
 “We want to do it in organized fashion.”

-Rep. Kevin Boyle, the committee’s ranking Democrat from Philadelphia, said he expects that Democratic support for the measure is near-universal and believes that Wolf’s office supports it, too.
+Rep. Kevin Boyle, the committee’s ranking Democrat from Philadelphia, said he expects that Democratic support for the measure is near-universal and believes Wolf supports it, too.

-Wolf, a Democrat, has said that he is working with lawmakers on it, but his office would not say Sunday what sort of changes he will support.
+Wolf, a Democrat, said Sunday that he is working with lawmakers on it, but did not say what sort of change he would support or that there was an agreement on it.

+Top Republicans support the change, House and Senate GOP officials said Sunday.

 With the virus spreading and Wolf asking residents to stay in their homes, election directors don’t see how they can get ballots printed and poll workers hired and trained to conduct a primary on April 28, Everett said.